-For both Thais and foreign expats living in Thailand, buying a pet is something many do.
-From rabbits to hamsters, dogs and cats, snakes, fish, iguanas and more – people in Thailand buy pets, often without considering a slew of factors that should be thought about before that important purchase is made.
+For both Thais and foreign expats, buying a pet in Thailand is something many of them do.
+From rabbits to hamsters, dogs and cats, snakes, fish, iguanas, exotic birds and more – people get pets, often without considering a slew of factors that should be thought about before buying a pet in Thailand

 How Much Should The Pet Be? – I mention this as I recently stopped a Thai friend from buying a rabbit she was about to pay over $100 for at Chatuchak Market.
 The pet shop owner had her convinced it was a ‘special breed’ and so my friend thought forking over what amounted to 10 times the legitimate cost was ‘normal’.

-Before you go shopping for a new pet in Thailand, make sure you know the average cost of each particular pet as well as the specific breed you’re looking for.
-If you want a labrador and know dog’s like that shouldn’t be more than $250, you won’t end up spending $1,000 just because you fell in love with one and thought the price was ‘fair’.
+If you want a Labrador and know dogs like that shouldn’t be more than $300, you won’t end up spending $1,000 just because you fell in love with one and thought the price was ‘fair’.

-Remember too, if you do not mind have a non-thoroughbred dog or cat, for instance, you can adopt one of the many thousands of street animals all over Thailand.
+Remember too, if you do not mind having a non-thoroughbred dog or cat, for instance, you are much better adopting one of the many thousands of street animals to be found all over Thailand.

-When I bought my rabbits, I made sure I could keep them in my apartment and that’s where they’ve been ever since.
+When I bought my rabbits, I made sure I could keep them in my apartment, and that is where they have been ever since.
 That means my air conditioning, in hot months, increases by more than $50 a month but, with the other option being they live outside on my balcony and par-boil to death, I took that into consideration before I bought them.

 Can You Easily Buy Pet Food? – If you live in far north Bangkok or Hat Yai in the south of Thailand, and you buy a rare breed of parrot, can you easily buy the food that parrot needs to survive and survive healthily?
 Keeping a pet fed correctly can be a chore so make sure getting what it needs where you live is actually possible.